The Ledger | Third Quarter 2017

 Why Small Business Owners Need to Plan for Retirement

 Most small business owners tend to invest extra wealth back into the business.
 Saving for retirement is a secondary thought after growing a business.
 However, waiting too long to invest in your golden years could be detrimental.

-According to a July 2016 BMO Wealth Management *survey (BEFORE you click on the link, see important footnote at the bottom of this page) of 400 small business owners, only a fraction of America’s entrepreneurs are prepared for retirement.
+According to a July 2016 BMO Wealth Management survey of 400 small business owners, only a fraction of America’s entrepreneurs are prepared for retirement.
 There is no requirement for independent contractors and small business owners to set up a retirement plan.
 Therefore, many keep delaying it, thinking that they can start contributing to a small business 401(k) when the business improves.
 Business owners must also face the reality that if they are relying on the hope that the business will sell to fund retirement, there is a possibility of a sale not coming to fruition.
 So how can you ramp up your savings for retirement?